7 European Companies Looking to Go Big in American Clean Power in 2020

 Ørsted

-The Danish offshore wind giant laid bare the scale of its U.S. ambitions with its $510 million deal for Deepwater Wind and then, more surprisingly, its acquisition of onshore wind and solar developer Lincoln Energy.
+The Danish offshore wind giant laid bare the scale of its U.S. ambitions with its $510 million deal for Deepwater Wind and then, more surprisingly, its acquisition of onshore wind and solar developer Lincoln Clean Energy.
 It now has 1 gigawatt of onshore wind up and running, 670 megawatts under construction plus a 2.5-gigawatt pipeline.
 In November it decided to press ahead with a 460-megawatt solar-plus-storage project in Texas.

 Tellingly, in November it also established its own energy trading office in Chicago.
 For now, traders are maximizing the company’s onshore wind power by reducing the company’s merchant risk.

-As Ørsted's American offshore wind portfolio starts to deliver significant amounts of power in the early to mid-2020s, the company will rise rapidly up the rankings of U.S. renewable power producers in terms of megawatt-hours produced and gigawatts under management.
+As Ørsted's American offshore wind portfolio starts to deliver significant amounts of power in the early to mid-2020s, the company will rapidly rise up the rankings of U.S. renewable power producers in terms of megawatt-hours produced and gigawatts under management.

 Enel

-A sizeable 5.1-gigawatt chunk of this new capacity will be in the U.S. and Brazil, much of it backed by C&I power purchase agreements thanks to Enel Green Power's early and successful push into the corporate renewables market.
+A sizable 5.1-gigawatt chunk of this new capacity will be in the U.S. and Brazil, much of it backed by commercial and industrial power-purchase agreements thanks to Enel Green Power's early and successful push into the corporate renewables market.
 It’s setting aside €4.7 billion ($5.2 billion) to fund these projects during the three-year period.

 The 2019 acquisition of its long-time U.S. development partner Tradewind, and its multi-gigawatt U.S. pipeline, suggest Enel's U.S. story still has a long way to run.